aminya/TypeTransform.jl/README.md

 Transform the given type to another type during defining a method.

-Use `@transform` and the function you want to transform the type to another type.

-Your function should return an `Array` of types that you want the method to be defined for.
+Use `@transform` and the function that transforms the type to another type.
+The function should return an `Array` of types that you want the method to be defined for.

 For example, we use `allsubtypes()` type transform function to define specific methods for all of subtypes of a given type (fix ambiguity error!).
 ```julia